All Episodes

 I think it would be political suicide for our party to filibuster a comprehensive solution to a real problem facing America.

-It would be political suicide to ignore there's eleven million people here illegally undocumented who are trying to work in that value to our country.
+It would be political suicide to ignore there's 11 million people here illegally undocumented who are trying to work and add value to our country.

 If we adopt the approach of going to a Hispanic soldier in Iraq and a Hispanic Marine in Iraq and telling them the Republican Party's position is that we're going to make your grandparents felons and deport them, we will lose power as a party.

-So I mean uh think what you want, but I want to thank Senator Graham for being honest.
+So, I mean, think what you want, but I want to thank Senator Graham for being honest.

 It's all about voters.

-It's all about the party, it's all about getting votes, all about getting uh these future swing votes from the uh illegals that are here.
+It's all about getting these future swing votes from the illegals that are here.

 That's what's driving this.

-One thing though, uh nobody is gonna go to a Hispanic soldier, Hispanic Marine and tell them the Republican Party's position is we're gonna make your grandparents felons and deport them.
+One thing, though, nobody is going to go to a Hispanic soldier, Hispanic Marine, and tell them the Republican Party's position is we're going to make your grandparents felons and deport them.

-And there are no disincentives in the in the legislation whatsoever.
+And there are no disincentives in the legislation whatsoever.

 So, you know, you've heard me say it.

-We're already calling it the new civil rights movement.
+They're already calling it a new civil rights movement.

 So what are we going to do?

-Get into a battle here over who can who can provide the best welfare state for these uh for these immigrants?
+Get into a battle here over who can provide the best welfare state for these immigrants?

-I mean, what what does that do to conservative values once uh once that debate starts?
+I mean, what does that do to conservative values once that debate starts?

 Quick timeout.